 As a first-generation college graduate, I have a firm commitment to excellence in mentoring and training of younger scientists, in particular under-represented groups in science fields.
 Over 15 graduate students, 75 undergraduate students and 10 high school students have received or are currently receiving training in my lab.
 Graduate students in the lab have performed exceptionally in several fronts, including obtaining fellowships from the National Foundation of Science, French and Chilean Government.

 Since 2003 Dr. Araneda has received continuous funding support from the National Institute of Health and the National Science Foundation.

 Follow us on Twitter @AranedaLab

-In addition to his participation in several Departmental and University committees, Dr. Araneda continues to participate in several committees at the National level including the National Institute of Health (NIH), Association for Chemoreception Sciences (AChemS) and the Society for Neuroscience (SFN).
+In addition to his participation in several Departmental and University committees, Dr. Araneda participates in several committees at the national level, including the National Institute of Health (NIH), Association for Chemoreception Sciences (AChemS) and the Society for Neuroscience (SFN).

 Student NameRuilong HuCurrent PositionTechnical Scientist I, BioMarin Pharmaceutical Inc. CA

 Student NameAlexia NunezCurrent PositionAssistant Professor, Universidad de Chile